Katie85/www.thecomfortcupboard.com.au/_drafts/visualisation-is-everything.md

   - VEGAN
 author: Katie Smith
 ---
-(\*Pictured: us in front of the future Burgermuma shop visualising who we gon be when we get it.)
+\*Pictured: us in front of the future Burgermuma shop&nbsp;

 Visualisation is everything.
 Like, everything.&nbsp;